AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.4.md

 ## Updated DCC interop plug-ins

 This release includes an updated Stingray DCC Link plug-in to support Maya 2017 and Maya LT 2017, as well as the plug-in for 3ds Max 2017.
-For information on installing the plug-ins, see ~{ Setup the DCC plug-in }~.
+For information on installing the plug-ins, see ~{ Setup the DCC tool plug-in }~.

 ## Easier Wwise engine configuration